MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-online-reporting/skype-for-business-conference-organizer-activity-report.md

 # Skype for Business conference organizer activity report

 The new Office 365 **Reports** dashboard shows you the activity overview across the Office 365 products in your organization.
 It enables you to drill in to individual product level reports to give you more granular insight about the activities within each product.
 For example, you can use the **Skype for Business conference organizer activity** report to see how much your users are organizing conferences that use IM, audio/video, application sharing, Web, dial-in/out - 3rd party, and dial-in/out - Microsoft.

-Check out[Activity Reports in the Office 365 admin center](http://technet.microsoft.com/library/0d6dfb17-8582-4172-a9a9-aed798150263%28Office.14%29.aspx).
+Check out [Activity Reports in the Office 365 admin center](https://support.office.com/article/0d6dfb17-8582-4172-a9a9-aed798150263) to learn more.

 This report along with the other Skype for Business reports give you details on organized conferences activity across your organization.
 These details are very helpful when you are investigating, planning, and making other business decisions for your organization.